rjmcbain/express-views-lesson/readme.md

    .post(candiesController.createCandy);
 ```

 First, we require the controllers, then we set the candies routes and the `GET` AND `POST` actions that will occur when hitting this endpoint.
-Now let's define these methods in our controller: `.getAll` and `.createCandy`.
+Now, let's define these methods in our controller: `.getAll` and `.createCandy`.
 We'll need to set up error handling and serve the response to the correct view with `.render`.
 First, let's start with the `.getAll` function, together:

 ```javascript
 // GET